frede-merkle/dabba-app/README.md

     - You can change your name later by clicking your name in the top right
     - It is saved as a cookie (30-days expiration)

-#### Marking Someone as OOF
+#### Marking Someone as OOO
 1. Use the search field to find the person's name
-2. Click "Mark as OOF" to add them to the list
+2. Click "Mark as OOO" to add them to the list
     - Their pre-ordered lunch will automatically appear in the table

 #### Claiming a Lunch